| |

 side: the alternative Grunge-Rock-movement, on the other side:

+death metal.
 Death metal had already been

 born in the early 80's.
 Who exactly invented this music style